 LODGING (if necessary)

 The Chinook Winds will need accommodations for 5 people.
 Hotels or homestays are acceptable.
-There is one female musician and four male musicians.
 The quintet members are amenable to sharing hotel rooms with two beds.
-The female musician will need her own hotel room.
-The four male musicians may be split into two hotel rooms: two rooms, each equipped with two beds.
+There are two female musicians and three male musicians.
+The three male musicians may be split into two hotel rooms: two rooms, each equipped with two beds.